Excel CUBE Formulas: A Must-Know for Data-Heavy Consulting Projects

 1. Extract selected sheets without the Data Model, converting all CUBE formulas to values.

-2. Convert CUBE formulas in the selection to values.
+2. Convert CUBE formulas in a selection to values.
 Learn more.

 If you’re reading this, you’re probably an Excel pro and tech-savvy.
 Your first instinct might be to use CUBE formulas everywhere (that was mine back in the day).
 Resist that urge.
-While powerful, CUBE formulas may not always be suitable.
+While powerful, CUBE formulas may not always be right choice.

 When to Use vs. Not Use the CUBE Approach